HuddleCard Help Center

 Free Trial

-When you choose the Pro plan, you get a full 30-day trial with no credit card required.
+When you choose the Pro plan at signup, you get a full 30-day trial with no credit card required.
 During the trial, everything works exactly as it would on a paid subscription.
 You'll see your trial end date on the billing page.
+Lite and Free do not use a Pro trial.

 Managing Your Subscription

-- View your estimated charges for the current month
+• View your estimated charges for the current month (based on active users; may show "updating" briefly while Stripe syncs usage)

 Downgrading to Free

-If your team has 10 or fewer people, you can downgrade from Pro to Free at any time from the billing page.
-Your subscription will be canceled and you'll continue with full access on the Free plan.
+If your team has 10 or fewer people, you can move to Free from Pro or Lite at any time from the billing page.
+On Pro, your subscription is canceled immediately.
+Occasion card credits you bought on Lite stay on your account but Free does not spend them.

-If you have more than 10 people, you'll need to remove some before downgrading.
+If you have more than 10 people, remove some from People before switching to Free.

 Activity Logs